crusyn/eth-explore/README.md

 It is set up to be able to scale to adding other search terms such as blocks, transaction hashes, etc. The `search.js` saga determines the search type based on the input.

-A valid input is pushed to the URI, which triggers a pull from the API.
+A valid `searchQueryTypes.ADDRESS` search ultimately triggers a change to the address in the URL.

 #### `sagas/filter.js`